mondoo/Clove/README.md

 ## Building

-Garlic is built using CMake.
+Clove is built using CMake.
 Inside the project directory, use the following commands to generate and build the project:
 ```
 mkdir build